 Georgia Traffic and Speeding Ticket (F.A.Q.)
 Frequently Asked Questions

-Can I really get a free consultation with Troy Hendrick at no obligation?
+Can I really get a free consultation with Hendrick & Henry Law at no obligation?

 Absolutely!
 In order to fully understand your traffic ticket case and know if we can help your situation we need to get the facts from you.
 There is never a charge for this.
 Once we have all the details of your case we will promptly give you a proposal of what fee would be.